B.S. in Education: Concentration in Special Education

 An outlet for students who are passionate about serving individuals with exceptionalities and learning the professional field of special education.

-Focus on adolescents and transition with about 40 clock hours.
-Your experience with adolescents, multicultural considerations, and students with limited English proficiency grows.
-You work with parents and community resources as available.
+This block will grow your experience with adolescents, multicultural considerations, and students with limited English proficiency.
+You will work with parents and available community resources.

-Student teaching block, a 15-week experience.
-Our placement coordinator and you determine the best setting.
+Block IV is a 15-week student teaching experience.
+Our placement coordinator will work with you to find the best suited teaching setting.